 If you’ve been charged with DUI in Kansas or DWI in Missouri, call Kitchin Law Firm today and learn how we can work with you to handle your case most effectively.

-When charged with DUI or DWI, the most critical action step you need to take is to find an experienced DUI/DWI defense lawyer you can trust to fight for your case.
+When charged with DUI in Kansas or DWI in Missouri, the most critical action step you need to take is to find an experienced DUI/DWI defense lawyer you can trust to fight for your case.
 In the defense process, your attorney will begin investigating the case, address the matters pertaining to your driver’s license, and fight for your rights — all while working towards a positive resolution for your case.

 Get the right eyes on your ticket.
 Upload your ticket and our attorney will provide a comprehensive overview of what next steps can be taken to best handle your DUI/DWI charge.